 As Qatar Airways announces its plans for the winter, UK country manager, Gary Kershaw, tells Breaking Travel News how a diverse fleet, extensive network and supportive government will allow the carrier to rebound from the Covid-19 pandemic

-Qatar Airways will begin a phased approach to expanding its network this month.
-The Middle Eastern carrier said growth would be in line with passenger demand and the expected relaxation of entry restrictions around the world.
+Qatar Airways has boosted its winter schedule in line with passenger and cargo demand and the continued relaxation of entry restrictions around the world.